Eason123451/ccc-project/README.md

 - `Doc/ -- Documentation about backend function descriptions and routes descriptions and report`
 - `Test/ -- Testing codes for backend`
 - `Database/ -- Json files for ElasticSearch mapping and settings`

+### System architecture
+The system architecture designed for this project is deployed on the University of Melbourne Research Cloud.
+Use Fission as backend.
+Use k8s for cluster management.
+For further information, please refer to the project report attached to this submission.